Monthly Archives: November 2024

 Early Buddhism is an atheist’s way of a sublime life based on knowing correctly in the right context as it is rather than following belief or faith.

 “Tathata” is ancient Pali word for knowing correctly in the right context as it is.
-“Tathagat” is word for person who has attained to such authentic or pure knowing, also knowing the truth of their own nature as they are.
+“Tathagat” is word for person who has attained to such authentic or pure knowing, also recognizing and remembering the truth of their own nature as they are.
 Such persons were called Buddhas, the awakened ones who can know as it is.

 Buddhist ideas were collectively documented during first and second Buddhist councils attended by hundreds of monks who personally knew their teacher, the renunciate Sakya prince Siddhartha Gotama later called Gautam Buddha.

-Later, due to loss of patronage and status in the society through decline of Mauryan Dynasty, Buddhism adapted with the theistic ideas like deities, past birth and next birth.
-Some of the later schools of Buddhism may erroneously believe that life forms are reborn due to intact transmigration of mind even after death, decay, disintegration, dispersion and recycling of the life form.
+Some of the later schools of Buddhism erroneously believed that life forms as well as gods are reborn due to intact transmigration of their mind even after death, decay, disintegration, dispersion and recycling of the life form.

 However, different Gods and ideas of multiple births in the philosophy of later Buddhism are underplayed and made subservient to humans for individual human welfare and happiness.